custom-ds/ptFlex/ptFlex/README.md

 ### PCB Outputs

 #### Drill Files
-Run the Files-Fabrication Outputs-Gerber.
+Run the Files &rarr; Fabrication Outputs &rarr; Gerber.
 From that screen, click the Generate Drill Files and output the .DRL files into the /Current folder.
 The format should be Excellon, and the units Millimeters.

 #### Gerbers
-Close out of the Drill files window, and click the File-Fabrication-Plot button to generate the set of Gerber files.
+Close out of the Drill files window, and click the File &rarr; Fabrication &rarr; Plot button to generate the set of Gerber files.
 These should also go into the /Current folder.

 #### Position Files
-Run File-Fabrication Outputs-Component Placement Files.
+Run File &rarr; Fabrication Outputs &rarr; Component Placement Files.
 Select CSV for the Format, then click Generate Position File.

 In the /Current folder, find the newly created ptFlex-top-pos.csv file and open it with a text editor.
 The very first header line needs to be replaced with this line to align with JLC's naming scheme.